 Amps, tuners, receivers, and many turntables all have a few things in common.
 They all use certain components known to degrade over time.
 The primary components of interest are known as “electrolytic capacitors” and they use a chemical compound that decays with age.
 Fortunately, they can be replaced with new components, and with higher quality versions that will outlast and outperform the originals.
 Other symptoms, such as noise when switches and controls are moved, or channels cutting in and out when a knob is turned, or button is pushed, are caused by “dirty” controls.
 This particular problem is addressed by cleaning the controls and switches with a chemical solution.

 For vintage units units with all original “caps”, we recommend replacement of all electrolytic capacitors in the amplifier and power supply circuits.
-Our typical “overhaul” involves replacing from 30 to over 60 individual components on average, and 100 components for a monster like the Pioneer SX-1250.
+Our typical “overhaul” involves replacing from 30 to over 60 individual components on average, and as many as 100 components for a monster like the Pioneer SX-1250.
 Every control and switch is cleaned, all lamps are replaced, and upgraded to LED when possible.
 Receiver tuners are cleaned, the circuit board is hand resoldered, and any other known causes of problems are addressed.
 We have found that this complete service is the only approach for vintage equipment.

 With amplifiers and receivers, another common repair is a “blown” channel.
 A significant number of these failures are actually caused by the user.
 One of the most common causes of amplifier failures is shorted speaker wiring.
 Even a single filament crossing between the red and black terminals can seriously damage your amplifier.
 We offer assistance in correctly terminating and installing speaker wire.

 If you're amplifier or receiver has blown the main fuse, it likely that service is needed.
 Do not attempt to change the fuse more than once, or use a higher rated fuse.